 - 1) All students and all school employees are expected to respect the dignity of others. - 2) Any person who believes he or she has been subjected to harassment should tell the person to stop.
 If the offender does not stop, report it to an appropriate superior.
 Students may report to a teacher, counselor, or administrator.
 Teachers must report an offense to any administrator.
-Each report will be given serious consideration and investigated thoroughly. - 3) Reports of harassment and subsequent investigations will uphold judiciousness for all individuals involved. - 4) Any person who is determined to have violated this policy will be subject to corrective action, including the possibility of termination (for staff) or expulsion (for students). - 5) Sexual harassment includes making unwelcome sexual advances, engaging in improper physical contact, making improper sexual comments, or otherwise creating an intimidating, hostile, or offensive learning environment. - 6) Any other form of ridicule of others based on race, physical characteristics, ability or family background is also unacceptable.
+Each report will be given serious consideration and investigated thoroughly. - Reports of harassment and subsequent investigations will uphold judiciousness for all individuals involved. - 4) Any person who is determined to have violated this policy will be subject to corrective action, including the possibility of termination (for staff) or expulsion (for students). - 5) Sexual harassment includes making unwelcome sexual advances, engaging in improper physical contact, making improper sexual comments, or otherwise creating an intimidating, hostile, or offensive learning environment. - 6) Any other form of ridicule of others based on race, physical characteristics, ability or family background is also unacceptable.

-Because human beings are created in the image of God their Creator, we also affirm that all humans, male and female, heterosexual and homosexual, have inestimable value and must be treated with dignity and respect.
+We affirm, according to scripture, that every human is created in the image of God their Creator.
+Therefore, every human has inestimable value and must be treated with dignity and respect.